andyt530/py-az2tf/README.md

 **If you happen to find one of these errors please open an issue here and paste in the error and it will get fixed.**

-Once the validation is ok you can use the tool in anger to not only generate the terraform files (-v yes) but also import the resources and perofrm a terraform plan (see below)
+Once the validation is ok you can use the tool in anger to not only generate the terraform files (-v yes) but also import the resources and perform a terraform plan (see below)

 ---